xr1337/appstoreconnect-openapi-go/README.md

 make generate
 ```

-The output will generate a new folder called `out`
+The output will generate a new folder called `out`.
+You may want to remove the generated go.mod and go.sum files.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)